-This article will look at the most recent livestream selling statistics and trends, so your business can take advantage of this new and powerful retail trend.
+This article will take a look at the most significant live shopping trends and statistics, so your business can take advantage of this growing and powerful selling channel.

-1. The livestream market is estimated to be worth $35 billion in the US by 2024
+1. The US livestream shopping market is estimated to be worth $68 billion by 2026

-3. Apparel and fashion accounts for 36% of livestream shopping events
+3. Apparel and fashion accounts for 36% of live commerce events

-With 36% of livestream selling events for apparel and fashion, it is the most common live commerce category by far.
+With 36% of livestream selling events focused on apparel and fashion, it is the most common live commerce category by far.
 It is followed by: